 I have always worn a crucifix and have no religious beliefs or explanations in wearing one.
-It was started by my parents and, over the years, they thought of it as a symbol against evil and nothing else.
-Something just in the mind really, to come to think of it.
+It was started by my parents.
+Over the years, they just thought of it as a symbol against evil and nothing else.
+It was something just in the mind really, coming to think of it.

 Does wearing a crucifix make you a Christian?

 I was once told-off by this guy in the driving school.
 He was waiting along with me for his lessons and he noticed the crucifix.
 He asked me “So you think by wearing a cross it makes you a Christian?”.